Application of Lagrange mechanics for analysis of the light-like particle motion in pseudo-Riemann space: Abstract

 \section{Abstract}

-We consider variation of energy of the light-like particle in pseudo-Riemann space-time, find lagrangian, canonical momenta and forces.
+We consider variation of energy of the light-like particle in the pseudo-Riemann space-time, find Lagrangian, canonical momenta and forces.
 Equations of the critical curve are obtained by the nonzero energy integral variation in accordance with principles of the calculus of variations in mechanics.
-Their solutions are found for metrics of Schwarzschild, FLRW model for the flat space and G$\ddot{o}$del.
-For these spaces effective mass of light-like particle is established.
-Relativistic analog of inertial mass for photon is determined in central gravity field in empty space.
+This method is compared with the Fermat's and geodesics principles.
+Equations for energy and momentum of the particle transferred to the gravity field are defined.
+Equations of the critical curve are solved for the metrics of Schwarzschild, FLRW model for the flat space and Goedel.
+The gravitation mass of the photon is found in central gravity field in the Newtonian limit.